tejaswini0-0/target-inventory/README.md

-Here's the README as plain text, no tables:

 # Target Inventory Sync with AI Anomaly Detection
 A production-style event-driven microservices system simulating Target's inventory management pipeline, with real-time ML anomaly detection on the event stream.